lemoncodes237/chefs-dream/BUGS.md

 ### BUG 12

-The give all fruits commands gives "Ango" instead of Mango
+The give all fruits command gives "Ango" instead of Mango

 Affected Versions: v2.3 - v2.3.1